TurnWheel/TWCMS/README.md

 **Events**: Events are called with `tw_event(<event>)`, and allow exchange of information or updates across multiple modules.
 Each time an event is fired, the system goes through each loaded module looking for that function name.
-For example, on page load the even 'onLoad' is automatically called.
-So each module has <mod>_onLoad called, if such a function exists.
+For example, on page load the event 'onLoad' is automatically called.
+So each module has `<mod>_onLoad` called, if such a function exists.
 Lots of events are used throughout TWCMS.
 To learn more, search for tw_event calls in the code and get more detail from the source comments.